SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/pubsub.md

 ### Accessing Dependency Project

-Once dependencies are Added to a Project, User will be able to see all Pipelines/Datasets/Subgraphs available from that project in Project Browser.
+Once dependencies are added to a Project, the User will be able to see all Pipelines/Datasets/Subgraphs available from that project in Project Browser.
-Please see below video for example.
+Please see the below video for an example.

 <div style={{position: 'relative', 'padding-bottom': '56.25%', height: 0}}>
    <iframe src="https://www.loom.com/embed/35dd7ca85426420fbc5143f803e4939f" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen